Non-British personnel in the RAF during the Battle of Britain: Canada

 Of these, 26 were in No. 1 Squadron RCAF, flying Hurricanes.
 The squadron arrived in Britain soon after Dunkirk with 27 officers and 314 ground staff.
 This squadron would later be re-numbered as No. 401 "City of Westmount" Squadron RCAF, in line with Article XV of the British Commonwealth Air Training Plan (see above).
 It was the only fighter unit from the Commonwealth air forces to see combat in the Battle of Britain.

 No. 1 Squadron made an inauspicious start to its service with Fighter Command, when on 24 August 1940 two of its Hurricanes mistook a flight of Bristol Blenheims for Junkers Ju 88s, shooting one down with the loss of its crew; an example of what is now known as friendly fire.
 No. 1 became the first RCAF unit to engage enemy aircraft in battle when it met a formation of German bombers over southern England on 26 August 1940, claiming three kills and four damaged, with the loss of one pilot and one aircraft.
 By mid-October the squadron had claimed 31 enemy aircraft destroyed and 43 probables or damaged for the loss of 16 aircraft and three pilots.

 Other Canadians were spread across RAF squadrons, and on the second day of the Battle, 11 July, Canada suffered its first fighter casualty.
 In a Luftwaffe attack on the Royal Navy Dockyard naval base at Portland Harbour, Plt Offr D. A. Hewitt of Saint John, New Brunswick, flying a Hurricane with No. 501 Squadron RAF, attacked a Dornier Do 17 bomber and was hit himself.
 His aircraft plunged into the sea.
-Another Canadian pilot, Richard Howley, died eight days later.

 The dispersed Canadian airmen included one who flew with No. 303 (Polish) Squadron.
 A total of 12 Canadian pilots in the Royal Air Force including Willie McKnight flew with No. 242 Squadron RAF at various times through the Battle.
 On 30 August, under the command of Squadron Leader Douglas Bader, nine 242 Squadron aircraft met 100 enemy aircraft over Essex.
 Attacking from above, the squadron claimed 12 victories for no loss.

 Canadians also shared in repulsing the Luftwaffes last major daylight attack.
 On 27 September 303 Squadron and 1 Squadron RCAF, attacked the first wave of enemy bombers.
 Seven aircraft were claimed destroyed, one probably destroyed and seven were damaged.

 The top Canadian scorer during the Battle was Flt Lt Hamilton Upton of No. 43 Squadron RAF, who claimed 10.25 aircraft shot down.